anbraten/bdea-wordcloud/README.md

 make docker-up
 ```

-Open bash inside the app container with: `make docker-bash`
+Open a bash inside the app container with: `make docker-bash`

 Continue with [Start backend / frontend](#start-backend--frontend)